 Why Does My French Bulldog Eat Other Animal Poop?

-Is your French Bulldog eating the poop of other animals for example cats?
+Is your French Bulldog eating the poop of other animals, for example, cats?
 As a scavenger, dogs may consume other animals’ poop.
 We may consider non-food items strange and unsanitary when our dogs eat them, like food taken from the garbage in garbage bins.
 It is often the case that dogs are attracted to the smell, texture, and taste of food – regardless of how we perceive them.

-There are times when cat feces and those of other animals are attractive enough to appeal to your French Bulldog.
+There are times when cat feces and other animals are attractive enough to appeal to your French Bulldog.
 Since dogs interpret smell very differently from humans, poop may not be considered a bad smell to your Frenchie.
 When exploring their surroundings, dogs are consistently drawn to the smell of poop.
 As a result, if your French Bulldog finds poo appealing enough, he might eat it.

 Best Ways to Stop Your French Bulldog From Eating Poop

-First off make sure you do not do any of the following.
+First off, make sure you do not do any of the following.

 |What not to do|